 SHADE: Sexual Health & Disability Education

-SHADE (Sexual Health & Disability Education) is more than just sex education: it is a service that teaches abuse prevention skills and empowers individuals with disabilities to live lives enriched by positive relationships.
+SHADE (Sexual Health and Disability Education) is more than just sex education: it is a service that teaches abuse prevention skills and empowers individuals with disabilities to live lives enriched by positive relationships.
 In SHADE, participants learn about topics such as boundaries and consent, online safety, healthy relationships, reproductive anatomy, and safer decision making.
-SHADE offers group classes and workshops as well as individualized education and counseling for people with cognitive and/or developmental disabilities.
+SHADE offers group classes and workshops as well as individualized 1-on-1 education for people with cognitive and/or developmental disabilities.

 Group Classes

 Individual SHADE sessions provide an opportunity for participants to learn and practice skills in a one-on-one setting.
-These sessions are best-suited for participants seeking specific relationship skill coaching and/or for participants who might benefit from individualized instruction.
+These sessions are best-suited for participants with a specific, individualized concern related to sexual health, safety, and/or behavior.

 Community Workshops